vlacs/aspire-db-sql/README.md

 This is a Clojure library to create PostgreSQL tables and indices from edn data.

+Really, there should be a general DDL solution in Clojure.
+But we needed something immediately, so this is what we made.

+Contact us if you're interested in contributing to a more general solution.

 ## Usage

 1. git clone https://github.com/vlacs/jdbc-pg-init